Our Commitment to Privacy

 Similar to many other Web sites, our Web site utilizes a standard technology called “cookies” (see explanation below, “What Are Cookies?”) and Web server logs to collect information about how our Web site is used.
 Information gathered through cookies and Web server logs may include the date and time of visits, the pages viewed, time spent at our Web site, and the Web sites visited just before and just after our Web site.
 This information is collected on an aggregate basis.
 None of this information is associated with you as an individual.

 How Do We Use the Information That You Provide to Us?

 Broadly speaking, we use personal information for purposes of administering our business activities and providing customer service to our patrons.
-Occasionally, we may also use the information we collect to notify you about important changes to our Web site, new services and special events we think you will find valuable.
-The lists used to send you this information are developed and managed under our traditional standards designed to safeguard the security and privacy of our users' personal information.
+Occasionally, in the future, we may also use the information we collect to notify you about important changes to our Web site, new services and special events we think you will find valuable.
+The lists used to send you this information are developed and managed under our traditional standards designed to safeguard the security and privacy of our users’ personal information.
 If you provide your personal information to us, you will be given the opportunity to notify us of your desire to receive or not to receive these offers.